code00000001/myproject-wx-miniapp/README.md

 #### Cause

-Official doc says it's bug of minapp itself.
+Official doc says it's a bug of minapp itself that has been there for centuries.

 #### 解决